 The temple and pond for Douglas Fairbanks and Douglas Fairbanks, Jr. But what was also interesting were how humble and simple the resting places of some of the most famous people in Hollywood were.

 Alfalfa, from Our Gang.
 His dad and a picture of his, uh, interesting invention is next to him.

 If you didn’t know Fay Wray, the love of King Kong, was under this little willow tree, you wouldn’t find her.

 Charlie Chaplin’s mother.
 His son is in a mausoleum on the grounds, as well.

 While many are outside under the blue California skies, many of Hollywood’s mighty are locked away in mausoleum interments.

-Now, I could regale you with tales of all of these noted individuals, but then you might not take the tour next year when it is offered.
-A few of the graves above I ferreted out on my own and are not part of the tour, but there are cemetery guides online that can show you the locations of these, and other celebrities.
-I didn't go see the Talmadges or Bugsy Siegel, to name a few.
+Now, I could regale you with tales of all of these noted individuals.
+However, then you might not take the tour next year when it is offered.
+A few of the graves above I ferreted out on my own and are not part of the tour.
+There are cemetery guides online that can show you the locations of these, and other celebrities.
+I didn’t go see the Talmadges or Bugsy Siegel, to name a few.
 So next time you are in the neighborhood, pay a visit to Hollywood Forever.
-The luminaries there were in the spotlight in life and should not be forgotten in death.
+The luminaries spotlit in life and should not be forgotten in death.